 With contributions from Wikipedia

-The hudson-villagecom site and its affiliated "hudson-village.net" and "hudson-village.info" sites have been providing visitors with extensive resources for over fifteen years.
+The hudson-villagecom site and its affiliated "hudson-village.net" and "hudson-village.info" sites have been providing visitors with extensive resources for over ten years.
 You'll find lots of information, messages from old friends, old pages with historical items and the occasional news story.
 It's hudson dash village dot com.